opentracing-contrib/java-agent/README.md

 # Java Agent for OpenTracing

+**NOTE: This project is no longer being actively developed.
+Please see the [special agent](https://github.com/opentracing-contrib/java-specialagent) project as an alternative.**

 Java Agent for instrumenting Java applications using an OpenTracing compliant Tracer.

 The instrumentation is performed in a non-intrusive manner leveraging the [ByteMan project](http://byteman.jboss.org/) to